Top Ciro Alternatives in 2026

 - – Growth and Elite plans, likely needed by any team past a handful of seats, require a sales call for pricing

 Apollo is the self-serve escape hatch from Ciro's demo-only buying process.
-Its Free plan gives full access to a 230M-plus contact database with no sales call, and Basic starts at $49 per seat per month with published pricing, a real contrast to Ciro's quote-only model.
+Its Free plan gives full access to a 230M-plus contact database with no sales call, and Basic starts at $49 per seat per month billed annually with published pricing, a real contrast to Ciro's quote-only model.
 Apollo has added an AI research assistant, agentic workflows, and an MCP server this year, closing some of the gap with Ciro's natural-language agent pitch, though you still build sequences and review AI suggestions yourself rather than describing a request in Slack and getting a finished list back.
+Apollo also removed automated LinkedIn sending in January 2026, so LinkedIn steps in a sequence are manual tasks you complete by hand and mark done, not the automated LinkedIn drafting Ciro offers.
 Credits for unlocking emails and phone numbers sit on top of the seat price, so heavy users should budget past the sticker price.
-Best for teams that want to start today and compare an exact price before committing.
+Best for teams that want to start today and compare an exact price before committing, not teams specifically replacing Ciro's LinkedIn-outreach automation.

 Pros